 Osbaldeston, D., 2010.
 A Model of the Serving Library (Diagram For A Search Engine), Amsterdam Kunstverein, Artists Space, New York 2011-12, Banff Centre, Canada 2011, Tate, Liverpool 2014.

 Osbaldeston, D., 2010.
-Open Ateliers, Rijksakademie Van Beeldende Kunsten, Amsterdam.
+Rijksakademie Open Ateliers, Rijksakademie Van Beeldende Kunsten, Amsterdam.

 Osbaldeston, D., 2008.
 Another Shadow Fight, International Project Space, University of Central England, Bourneville.

 Osbaldeston, D., 2008.
-Nought To Sixty, Institute of Contemporary Arts, London.
+The Pleasure of Your Company, ICA Galleries, Nought To Sixty, Institute of Contemporary Arts, London.

 Osbaldeston, D., 2006.
 Your Answer Is Mine, Matt's Gallery, London.

 Osbaldeston, D, 2007.
-'E3 4RR', A2 Folded Lithographic Ltd Edition Artwork.
+'A Trade Double, Matt's Gallery Portfolio', A2 Folded Lithographic Ltd Edition Artwork.
 Made alongside 12 other national & international artists, designed by Phil Baines Professor in Typographic Design Central St Martins School of Art.
 Commissioned and produced by Matt's Gallery, London., Contemporary Art Society, Tate Gallery, British Council Collection, Leeds College of Art & Design, 2007-10.

 Hunt, A & Osbaldeston, D, 2008.
-'Another Shadow Fight', International Project Space, University of Central England, Birmingham.
+'Another Shadow Fight: David Osbaldeston in conversation with Andrew Hunt', International Project Space, University of Central England, Birmingham.

-Osbaldeston, D, 2004.
+Osbaldeston, D., 2004.
 'The Pen'.
-In Put About, A Critical Anthology on Independent Publishing, Maria Fusco with Ian Hunt (eds), Book Works, London.
+In Put about A Critical Anthology on Independent Publishing, Book Works.